glihm/starkli/book/src/accounts-wallets.md

-# Accounts and wallets
+# Accounts and Signer

-Starkli makes a neat separation between accounts and wallets.
+Starkli makes a neat separation between accounts and signer.

-## Wallet
+## Signer

-A wallet, refers to a software or a physical device used to store and manage user's cryptographic keys, and the private key particularly.
+A signer (or wallet), refers to a software or a physical device used to store and manage user's cryptographic keys, and the private key particularly.
 In fact, this private key is used to sign transactions and thus interact with the blockchain.